AndreaCensi/andreaweb/src-wp-page/short_bio.md

-100-word bio for seminars:
+100-word bio for seminars / papers:

-    Andrea Censi is a postdoctoral scholar in Computing and Mathematical Sciences at the California Institute of Technology, and a visiting researcher at the AI lab at the University of Zurich.
+    Andrea Censi is a Research Scientist and Principal Investigator at the Massachusetts Institute of Technology.
+Previously, he was a postdoctoral scholar in Computing and Mathematical Sciences at the California Institute of Technology, and a visiting researcher at the AI lab at the University of Zurich.
 He received the Laurea and Laurea Specialistica degrees (summa cum laude) in control engineering and robotics